Welcome to today's edition of the Rush 24-7 podcast.

 Don't worry, it's just like a regular Rush Limbaugh show.

-uh are with us.
+Mr. Snerdley and co. are with us.

-I'm just the idiot frontman.
+I'm just the idiot front man.

-are like the Muslim Brotherhood sinisterly manipulating everything behind the scenes.
+And Snerdley and co are like the Muslim Brotherhood sinisterly manipulating everything behind the scenes.

-Rush back to Rush back.
+Rush back to rush back.

-Yeah, I get I'll get all the blame.
+Yeah, I'll get all the blame.

-Uh but but but but they're the ones pulling the strings behind the scenes.
+But they're the ones pulling the strings behind the scenes.

 Rush back tomorrow to take you through to Friday.